-{PL} Serial Port #1 thru Serial Port #6 Password
+{PL} Serial Port #1 Password

 Enter the Serial Port password.
 All data in the Modbus database except passwords can be read via the serial ports.
 These passwords allow writes to the Modbus database.
 Password protection can be disabled by entering a blank field as a password.